Emily’s most memorable soccer goal didn’t even count.

 She raced by, oblivious to me and chuckling spectators.
 What the hell, I thought.
 I yelled, “GO, EMILY, GO!”
 Two other parents joined in.

 Emily mistook–or imagined– laughter for cheers.
 There was nothing but open field before her.
-She stopped about six-feet from the goal, giggled at the ball like a cartoon villain with ill-gotten loot, and kicked it into a dusty net.
+She stopped about six-feet from the goal, giggled at the ball like a cartoon villain, and kicked it into a dusty net.
 Alone, an over-sized T-shirt hanging like a nightgown to her shin guards, Emily poked her fists in the air, hopped in a circle, and grinned at the sideline.

 At the far end the field a 14-year old referee and a group of puzzled 6-year-olds stared at the odd little girl, wondering if she would bring the ball back.